-A critical examination of some assumptions about education embraced by historical and
+A critical examination of some assumptions about education embraced by historical and contemporary philosophers, and relevance of these assumptions to U.S. schooling.
 Philosophical questions are considered, such as "What does it mean to teach?" and "What is knowledge?"
 HUM; Prereq: sophomore standing; or permission of the instructor; CL: PHIL 215; W; J. Helfer